tribblix/build/patches/openjdk26/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: finish up UnixOperatingSystem.c in jdk.management, and align with changes in other platforms.

 26+26

 Minor patch noise, mostly due to LTO in CFLAGS and LDFLAGS.
 And needed